cabal-club/cable-core.js/INDEXES.md

     !channel!<channel>!member!<pubkey> -> 1 or 0

-**Note:** Each accreted view needs to be potentially re-indexed if a deleted message had the same type as the view.
+**Note:** Each accreted view needs to be potentially flushed & re-indexed if a deleted message had the same type as the view.

 **q:** might be subsumed by channel state view? doesn't give us joined or left without parsing though